Collision Repair You Can Trust

 When the time comes to find a collision-repair center, it’s important to choose a facility that you trust.
 Take into account the training and ability of the technicians.
-Make sure in advance that they’re trained to specialize in your type of vehicle, and that they are using the proper tools and tools and equipment when repairing it.
+Make sure in advance that they’re trained to specialize in your type of vehicle, and that they are using the proper tools and equipment when repairing it.

 To help promote safe, proper repairs of GM vehicles, we recommend choosing one of our suggested collision-repair facilities.
 To find a collision repair facility near you, start by clicking the “LOCATE COLLISION REPAIR FACILITY” button below.
 This tool can help you locate a trusted collision-repair facility in your area.

 The GM Collision Repair Network

 Navigating a collision repair can be difficult and confusing.
 When it’s time for a repair, turn to the GM Collision Repair Network.
 GM Collision Repair Network facilities are committed to following GM-approved repair procedures with GM Genuine Parts and ACDelco parts to help promote safe, proper repair of General Motors vehicles.
 Our collision-repair facility locator can help you find repair facilities in your area—while also detailing whether or not they are a part of the GM Collision Repair Network.

 Insist on GM OE Parts

 Not all parts are created equal.
 Ensure that your GM stays a GM during repairs.
 Alternative parts made by other companies may fit poorly, exhibit premature durability or corrosion problems, or perform below standards.
 If you are looking for seamless performance with vehicle safety systems, you can trust GM Genuine Parts and ACDelco OE parts.
 Only GM Genuine Parts and ACDelco OE parts are designed, engineered, tested, and backed by GM.

 Your Rights as a Customer